-- Defining master reference data: Creating a single source of truth for things like product names and codes and customer IDs.
-This gives context to business transactions.
+- Defining master reference data: Creating a single source of truth for things like product names and codes and customer IDs, which gives context to business transactions.

 ETL and data integration in action

-Let’s look at one scenario: A large food and beverage conglomerate may need numerous classifications for goods and consumers to separate marketing campaigns.
+To better illustrate the differences between ETL and data integration, let’s look at a scenario: A large food and beverage conglomerate may need numerous classifications for goods and consumers to separate marketing campaigns.

 While this example illustrates how data integration can provide greater clarity for business decisions, it also shows how data quality is essential for data integration to be effective.
 Without clean and well-organized data, businesses run the risk of making decisions based on incomplete or incorrect information.

-ETL was an early attempt to deal with such problems, but the transformation step can be problematic, where business rules to determine valid transformations are not well laid out.
+ETL was an early attempt to deal with such problems, but the transformation step can be problematic, especially when business rules to determine valid transformations aren’t laid out well.